 Nuxt 3 integration

-The following is a tutorial on setting up a Nuxt 3 application from the initial configuration.
+The following is a tutorial on setting up a Nuxt 3 application with your own integration by adding Vue I18n through a Nuxt plugin.

 NOTICE